menchelab/datadivr/CONTRIBUTING.md

 git checkout -b name-of-your-bugfix-or-feature
 ```

+6. Alternatively you can use vscode devcontainer feature which only requires you to have vscode and docker desktop installed, when you open the project in vscode install the extension and click the reopen in container button

 Now you can make your changes locally.

 6. Don't forget to add test cases for your added functionality to the `tests` directory.